FOR IMMEDIATE RELEASE

 Awards of up to $2,500 for Apprentices to train with Master Artists in the Folk and Traditional Arts of Texas

-Austin, Texas – October 3, 2017 – Texas Folklife has made its 2018 application for the Apprenticeships in the Folk & Traditional Arts program available to the public.
-It is available at: http://texasfolklife.org/article/apprenticeship-in-the-folk-traditional-arts-program
+Austin, Texas – September 5, 2018 – Texas Folklife has made the 2019 application for the Apprenticeships in the Folk & Traditional Arts Program available to the public.
+It is available at: texasfolklife.org/apprenticeships.

-Program guidelines and additional information are also available through this link on the Texas Folklife website.
-The postmark deadline for applications is Friday, November 10, 2017, at 5:00 p.m.
+Program guidelines, a video overview of the program, and additional information are available through this link on the Texas Folklife website.
+The postmark deadline for applications is Friday, November 16, 2018, at 5:00 p.m.

 Master artists and apprentices should apply together and submit one application.
 Apprentices should have a significant amount of experience with their chosen tradition and be strongly committed to improving their skills and working with the community in order to carry on the tradition.
 Master artists should be among the finest practitioners of their craft in their community.
 Applications from all traditions are welcome.

 The traditional arts, commonly referred to as folklife, folklore, traditional culture, or simply tradition, are art forms practiced by groups who share similar cultural values, and/or a common heritage.
 The traditional arts are often learned informally, passed from generation to generation orally.
 These skills and trades are taught to apprentices under the direct supervision of a master artist, who is recognized as an expert in their field.
 The apprentice not only learns the art or craft directly through an experienced individual, but also how to teach it to his/her own apprentices.
 This system assures the perpetuation of these skills through successive generations and facilitates the longevity of cultural practices.